MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/Enter-PSSession.md

 default value for SSH is the `powershell` subsystem.

 The session configuration for a session is located on the remote computer.
-If the specified session configuration does not exist on the remote computer, the command fails.
+If the specified session configuration doesn't exist on the remote computer, the command fails.

 The default value is the value of the `$PSSessionConfigurationName` preference variable on the local computer.
-If this preference variable is not set, the default is Microsoft.PowerShell.
+If this preference variable isn't set, the default is Microsoft.PowerShell.
 For more information, see [about_Preference_Variables](About/about_Preference_Variables.md).

 ```yaml